department-of-veterans-affairs/health-apis-eligibility-and-enrollment-client/hand-of-queen-elizabeth/README.md

    * implementing gov.va.api.health.queenelizabeth.ee.mock test package that contains classes very similar to mock-ee.
 See `MockEeSummarySoapServiceWsConfigurerAdapter.java` for further detail.

-3. Exception messages were refactored as I thought were originally implemented (concatenating `message.toString()` and reason `faultString`) but should be enhanced to capture fault codes and fault detail in a more clear message structure.
+3. Exception messages were refactored as I thought were originally implemented (wrapping reason `faultString`) but could be enhanced to capture fault codes and fault detail in a more clear message structure.

 4. Note that the `lombok.config` is configured to generate old style getters and setters.
 This seemed to be needed for the configuration classes to be properly populated from application properties.